-Meghalaya is dotted with many attractions known worldwide, including mesmerizing waterfalls like Nohkalikai Falls, Elephant Falls, and Mawlynnong Falls.
-The state also has some of the longest caves like Mawsmai Caves and Krem Liat Prah and the wettest places in the world, Cherrapunji and Mawsynram.
+Meghalaya has many attractions, including mesmerizing waterfalls like Nohkalikai Falls, Elephant Falls, and Mawlynnong Falls.
+The state also has some of the longest caves, like Mawsmai Caves and Krem Liat Prah, and the wettest places in the world - Cherrapunji and Mawsynram.

-Apart from these, while exploring the state you can also visit attractions like Umiam Lake, Living Root Bridges, Dawki River, Seven Sisters Falls, Mawlynnong Village, and more.
+Apart from these, while exploring the tourism of Meghalaya, you can also visit attractions like Umiam Lake, Living Root Bridges, Dawki River, Seven Sisters Falls, Mawlynnong Village, and more.

 Things to do in Meghalaya